shichiro-nakahara/docs/docs/spec/rollup_contract.md

 ## L2 data structures

-The following is a brief description of the data structures in the PolyAztec L2 architecture.
+The following is a brief description of the data structures in the Nata Network L2 architecture.
 See [Notes and Nullifiers](./notes_and_nullifiers.md) for a more complete descriptions.

 **Value notes** are stored in the _dataTree_.